 When you click the: "Sync LoTW with Club Log" button (not depicted above) your latest QSLs will be downloaded and sent to the Club Log upload queue for processing.
 A few minutes later your latest QSLs will appear in Club Log.
 Where a QSO has been awarded as part of a DXCC application in the past, you'll also see it appears as a blue 'V' in your DXCC charts:

 3) Signing and uploading new QSOs to LoTW

 Before you start signing, make sure your latest log has been uploaded to Club Log, as you normally do.
 This might be achieved by using Club Log's "Upload" menu, or perhaps using real-time logging integration with your desktop software.
 You must upload your QSOs before you can sign them.

 Secondly, make sure you have downloaded your confirmed QSOs from LoTW at least once (step 2, above).
-You can't upload anything to LoTW until you've done this, since otherwise Club Log would have no choice but to upload many potential duplicates of existing QSO matches.
-We avoid this by ensuring your matches have been download before the first upload can occur.
+You can't upload anything to LoTW until you've done this, since otherwise Club Log would have no choice but to upload many potential duplicates of existing QSLs.
+We avoid this by ensuring your QSLs have been download before the first upload can occur.